datawire/ambassador-docs/docs/edge-stack/4.0-preview/install/quickstart.md

    The `GatewayClass` is similar to an [IngressClass][] resrouce in that it helps to isolate which controller is responsible for using any configuration that is tied to the `GatewayClass`.

-   When the `Gateway` is created, it will cause a managed deployment of [Envoy Proxy][] to be created and tied to the `Gateway`.
-Deleting the `Gateway` will also cause the Envoy Proxy deployment to be removed.
+   When the `Gateway` is created, it will trigger Envoy Gateway to create a managed deployment of [Envoy Proxy][] tied to the `Gateway` along with a corresponding `LoadBalancer` type `Service`.
+Deleting the `Gateway` will also cause the Envoy Proxy deployment and `Service` to be removed.

 2. Apply the YAML for the "Quote" service.